reside-eng/react-transition-group/README.md

 git@github.com:reactjs/react-transition-group.git
 ```

-Then run `npm install` (or `yarn`), and finally `npm run storybook` to start a storybook instance that you can navigate to in your browser to see the examples.
+Then run `yarn install`, and finally `yarn storybook` to start a storybook instance that you can navigate to in your browser to see the examples.

 [npm-badge]: https://img.shields.io/npm/v/react-transition-group.svg
 [npm]: https://www.npmjs.org/package/react-transition-group